-Through reflection on their dance creations, students learn how dance can represent their own way of seeing their world around them.
+Through reflection on their movements, students learn how dance can represent their own way of seeing their world around them.
 Students begin to take their life experiences and express them in the language of dance.
 In doing so students will also stimulate their imaginations and become aware of and sensitive to new movement possibilities.

-In grade four students will:
+In grade five, students will: